 Unregulated contaminants are those that don't yet have a drinking water standard set by USEPA.
 The purpose of monitoring for these contaminants is to help EPA decide whether the contaminants should have a standard.
-Testing for the last group of unregulated contaminants began in August 2018.
-Testing for the next set of Unregulated Contaminants (UCMR 5) will be a 12 month period between 2023 and 2025.
-The sampling will be for 29 per- and polyfluoroalkyl substances (PFAS) and lithium.
+Testing for the next group of unregulated contaminants began in August 2018.